 - Old joke (Posting it here is not implying that it is funny, but it falls under the trope.
 There is no question it falls under Black Comedy.)

-Q: What do you tell a [opposite gender] with two black eyes?A: Nothing, you told them twice already.
+Q: What do you tell a [opposite gender] with two black eyes?A: Nothin', you already done told 'em twice.

 - In Dragon Bones, the protagonist's father is known to have been violent against his wife, as well as their children.
 It is hinted that, when she began to take mind-altering herbs, he didn't "come to her bed as often", which encouraged her to continue the drug-abuse.